-Preventing falls – To prevent falls and injuries, make sure your child’s bed or crib rails are up and locked.
+To prevent falls and injuries, make sure your child’s bed or crib rails are up and locked.
 The wheels on your child’s crib or bed always should be locked.
 Never leave your child alone with the bed or crib rails down.
-If your child uses swings, bouncers or infant chairs, make sure he or she is safely buckled in.
+If your child uses swings, bouncers or infant chairs, make sure they are safely buckled in.

 Reporting a safety concern

-Parents are encouraged to report potentially unsafe situations or events involving their child or themselves.
+Parents are encouraged to report anything that might be unsafe for their child or themselves.
 This reporting will not affect the care your child receives but will help us make improvements and keep our environment safe.
 If you have a concern about your child’s safety while at the hospital, call Patient Relations at (414) 266-7848.
-If your child has a medical need or emergency, contact his or her nurse first.
+If your child has a medical need or emergency, call their nurse first.

 Sharp objects and disposal